majamarzec/CSP_project/README.md

 ### A. "erds ruch" or "erds wyobrazenie"

-0. Upload signal and dictionary prepared in "data_assesment"
+0. Upload signal and dictionary prepared in "data_assessment"
 1. computation of spectrogram with noverlap = 1
 2. visualization of spectrogram averaged over trials (for each hand: left or right, color scale: global or local)